Broadcasted Nonparametric Tensor Regression: Experiments

 \section{Experiments}

-To evaluate the empirical performance of the proposed broadcasted nonparametric tensor regression (\BNTR{}), we compared \BNTR{} with two alternatives upon both synthetic (Section \ref{sec:syndata}) and real data sets (Section \ref{sec:realdata}).
+To evaluate the empirical performance of the proposed broadcasted nonparametric tensor regression (\BNTR{}) with the elastic-net penalty, we compared \BNTR{} with two alternatives upon fully synthetic (Section~\ref{sec:syndata}), real (Section~\ref{sec:realdata}), and simulated real (Section~\ref{sec:simuMonkey}) data sets.
 These alternatives are (i) elastic-net regression on the vectorized tensor predictor (ENetR) \citep{zou2005regularization} and (ii) tensor linear regression (TLR) \citep{Zhou-Li-Zhu13}.
-Throughout the numerical experiments, ENetR and TLR were implemented by the R package ``glmnet" \citep{friedman2010regularization} and the MATLAB toolbox ``TensorReg" \citep{Zhou-Li-Zhu13} respectively.
+Throughout the numerical experiments, ENetR and TLR were implemented by the R package ``glmnet'' \citep{friedman2010regularization} and the MATLAB toolbox ``TensorReg'' \citep{Zhou-Li-Zhu13}, respectively.
 Since the proposed rescaling strategy \eqref{eqn:rescale} can be applied to the computation of tensor linear regression, we also considered this algorithmic modification in our study.
-To distinguish this modification, we use TLR and TLR-rescaled to represent the algorithm of \citet{Zhou-Li-Zhu13} and our algorithm with scaling strategy respectively.
+To distinguish this modification, we use TLR and TLR-rescaled to represent the algorithm of \citet{Zhou-Li-Zhu13} and our algorithm with a scaling strategy, respectively.
+As suggested by one reviewer, we conducted additional numerical experiments.
+These results are briefly summarized in Section~\ref{ssec:otherExpr} and detailed reports are given in the SM.